-Regency's Core Values, including the importance that we place on corporate responsibility (which we also refer to as ESG), are at the foundation of who we are and what we do.
-We believe that acting responsibly is strategic to value creation for our investors, the long-term sustainability of our business, our stakeholders, and the environment.
+Regency's Core Values, including the importance that we place on Corporate Responsibility (which we also refer to as ESG), are at the foundation of who we are and what we do.
+We believe that acting responsibly is strategic to value creation for our investors, the long-term sustainability of our business, the interests of our stakeholders, and the protection of the environment.
 Our Corporate Responsibility program is built on four pillars-our people, our communities, ethics and governance, and environmental stewardship-and is guided by our focus on three overarching concepts: long-term value creation, the importance of maintaining our culture, and Regency's brand and reputation.

-Our Corporate Responsibility (ESG) Pillars
+Our Corporate Responsibility Pillars

-ESG Oversight and Alignment with Business Strategy
+Corporate Responsibility Oversight and Alignment with Business Strategy

-Our Board is responsible for the oversight of our ESG strategy, initiatives, and business alignment, and has delegated to our Nominating and Governance Committee oversight of Regency's ESG program.
-Our President and CEO, Lisa Palmer, has ultimate senior management responsibility for our ESG program, including oversight of our management-led Corporate Responsibility Committee.
-Our Corporate Responsibility Committee comprises senior leaders from key areas of our business and is tasked with working with management's Executive Committee to ensure that our ESG strategy and near-and long-term objectives are embedded throughout our business decisions, processes, and activities.
+Our Board is responsible for the oversight of our Corporate Responsibility (ESG) strategy, initiatives, and business alignment, and has delegated to our Nominating and Governance Committee oversight of Regency's ESG program and objectives.
+Our Corporate Responsibility Committee is comprised of senior leaders from key areas of our business and is tasked with working with management's Executive Committee (which is made up of the Company's four most senior officers) to ensure that our ESG strategy and near-and long-term objectives are embedded throughout our business decisions, processes, and activities for the benefit of our shareholders and key stakeholders important to our business success.
+Our President and CEO, Lisa Palmer, has ultimate senior management responsibility for our ESG program, through her oversight of our Corporate Responsibility Committee and the leadership of our Executive Committee.

-In 2022, the Board's Nominating and Governance Committee was briefed regularly on our strategic sustainability initiatives, our goal-setting process, progress toward developing goals aligned with the Science Based Targets initiative (or SBTi), the Task Force on Climate-Related Financial Disclosures (TCFD), performance against metrics and targets, sustainability reporting, and the shifting landscape of ESG expectations and practices among our investors and other stakeholders.
+In 2023, the Board's Nominating and Governance Committee, and our full Board, were briefed regularly on our Corporate Responsibility (ESG) program and objectives, including strategic sustainability and employee and community engagement initiatives, performance against metrics and targets, sustainability reporting, and the evolving landscape of ESG expectations and practices among our investors and other stakeholders.